Trust me Luke (06)

-It must have been fantastic fun just lashing these pages out.
-I'm assuming they were done rapidly - even for a 9 year old.
+But it must have been fantastic fun just lashing these pages out.
+I’m assuming they were done pretty rapidly—even for a 9 year old.

 More juicy extra bits

 Who can explain to me what the heck this is all about?
-Did he change his mind - did Solo get him?
+Did Luke change his mind?
+Or try again successfully?
+Or did Han Solo shoot the TIE Fighter after Luke missed?—and said “Got him!”

 So that's why he was such a great shot!